MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/winrt-from-js.md

 <!-- =============================================== -->
 ## Step 5: Install WebView2 prerelease SDK, for webview2_sample_uwp project

-If your app targets WinUI 3, skip this Step 5 section.
+If your app targets WinUI 3, skip this section and proceed to the next section, [Generate source code for selected host APIs](#step-6-generate-source-code-for-selected-host-apis).
 WinUI 3 bundles the WebView2 SDK, so there isn't a need to download the WebView2 SDK separately.
 (Also, WinUI 3 doesn't support prerelease WebView2 SDKs.)

 In the **webview2_sample_uwp** project, install the same prerelease version of the WebView2 SDK as you installed for the **WinRTAdapter** project, as follows: